Terms and Conditions

 9. Waitlist Policy

 If a curated experience is fully booked, guests may request to join a waitlist by providing their name and contact information.
+Waitlist participation does not guarantee placement on the trip.

 If a curated experience is fully booked, guests may request to join a waitlist by providing their name and contact information.
+Waitlist participation does not guarantee placement on the trip.

 10. Force Majeure